Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 ### Notification to Users and Transparency

-We aim for total transparency with our users when legal requests for information or complaints affect their sites, accounts, or information.
+We aim for total transparency with our users when legal requests for information or complaints affect their accounts or information.
 It is our policy to notify users and provide them with a copy of any legal requests regarding their account, unless we are prohibited from doing so by a court order issued in the US.
 When the prohibition from notifying users expires, we will notify users and provide them with a copy of the legal process at that time.
 If a request for information is validly issued, as described above in these Legal Guidelines, we will preserve the necessary information before informing the user of the request.
 In most cases, upon notification to the user of the request for information, that user will be provided with either 7 days or the amount of time before the information is due, whichever is later, during which time the user may attempt to quash or legally challenge the request.
 If, prior to the deadline, we receive notice from the user that he or she intends to challenge a request for information, we will not deliver any information until that process concludes.
 We also review the information requests received and may lodge our own challenge to the scope or validity of legal process received, on behalf of a user, whether or not the user pursues his/her own legal challenge.

 ### Preservation Requests by Government and Law Enforcement Agencies